Herland (novel): Plot summary

 As the men are allowed more freedom, each strikes up a relationship with one of the women they had first seen upon their arrival: Van with Ellador, Jeff with Celis, and Terry with Alima.
 Having had no men for 2,000 years, the women apparently have no experience or cultural memory of romantic love or sexual intercourse.
 Accordingly, the couples' budding relationships progress with some difficulty and much explanation.
 Terry in particular finds it hard to adjust to being in a relationship with a woman who is not a 'woman' in his terms.
-Eventually all three couples get 'married', although the women largely fail to see the point of such a thing, and as they have no particular religion the ceremony is more pagan than Christian.
+Eventually all three couples get 'married', although the women largely fail to see the point of such a thing, and as they have no particular religion, the ceremony is more pagan than Christian.

 Their marriages cause the men much reflection; the women they married have no conception of what being a wife or being feminine entails.
 Van finds it frustrating sometimes, though in the end he is grateful for his wonderful friendship with Ellador and the intense love he feels for her.
 Terry is not so wise, and out of frustration attempts to rape Alima.
-After being forcefully restrained and once again anesthetized, Terry stands trial before the women and is ordered to return to his homeland.
+After she strongly resists and he is forcefully restrained, Terry stands trial before the women and is ordered to return to his homeland.
 The other men, while disapproving of Terry's actions, see them as merely impolite rather than criminal.
 Van explains to Ellador, "[Crime]'s a pretty hard word for it.
 After all, Alima was his wife, you know."

 Van realizes that he must accompany Terry home in the biplane and Ellador will not let him leave without her.
 In the end, both Terry and Van leave Herland with promises not to reveal the utopia until Ellador has returned and such a plan has been fully discussed.
 Jeff chooses to stay behind and live in Herland with his now pregnant wife, Celis.
 Van tries to prepare Ellador for returning to his world but feels much trepidation about what she will find there.